PhoenixPan/FrontEndDevelopment/css-production.md

 ```

 #### Why 100vw cause x-axis overflow?
 Since browsers currently vertical scroll bar as part of the view.
+If page contents are more than one page, causing the vertical scroll bar to appear, there will be an overflow on x-axis.
 Add this to prevent such overflow:
 ```
   height:100vh;
   width:100vw;
   max-width: 100%;   /*Solution 1*/
   overflow-x:hidden; /*Solution 2*/
 ```
 However, if the element have no width-limit ancesters, simply use `width: 100%` to fit the window.